deepset-ai/haystack/docs/_src/usage/usage/preprocessing.md

 * `split_by` determines what unit the document is split by: `'word'`, `'sentence'` or `'passage'`
 * `split_length` sets a maximum number of `'word'`, `'sentence'` or `'passage'` units per output document
 * `split_respect_sentence_boundary` ensures that document boundaries do not fall in the middle of sentences
+* `split_overlap` sets the amount of overlap between two adjacent documents after a split.
+Setting this to a positive number essentially enables the sliding window approach.